-Gas Water Heaters vs. Electric Water Heaters in Atlanta
+Gas vs Electric Water Heaters in Northern Atlanta and Marietta

 If you are having a water heater installed in your home for the first time, one of the first decisions you must make is whether it will be gas or electric.
 Since both are available for most sizes, the decision most often comes down to what connections you have available and their relative cost.